anthonysherwinchua/ascenda-challenge/README.md

 [Back to top](#links)

 # Selecting the best data
 after `HotelData` receives the hash, it will use the matchers.
-The matchers determines the best data possible for each field. e.g. Name is determined by longest string.
-It also combines array and hashes together and removes blank data. e.g. images, and booking_conditions
+The matchers determines the best data possible for each field.
+Examples:
+- Name is determined by longest string.
+If the name has the same length, take the value from the new attribute
+- Latitude, and Longitude are determined by number with longer precision
+- Combines Images (hashes) and booking conditions (array) together and removes blank data

 The matchers can be found in `app/services/matchers`